Last Updated on

 Just follow my steps and advice above, and you’ll be back to vacuuming like a pro in no time at all.
 The important thing, however, is what you thought of my guide.

 Did it meet all of your expectations, or are there areas where my explanations fell short?
+Want to check out more of our shark reviews then simply click here.
 We love hearing from you so that every guide can be improved, so feel free to drop a message in the comment section below.

 Gemma Tyler is a freelance journalist with 15 years of experience writing for consumer publications.
 She has tested and reviewed a wide range of household items from vacuum cleaners to washing machines and dehumidifiers to steam irons.
 Her attention to detail and exhaustive testing certainly makes her an expert in her field.